oneplugin/OnePluginFields/README.md

 * Feel like you need direction in your life?
 Don't get frustrated you want it you got it, Embedded Google Maps!

 * Select from 1500+ SVGs all under free license and provided just because we love you.

+* Ability to upload your own SVG icon packs.

 ## Documentation